NogginBops/ImGui.NET_OpenTK_Sample/README.md

 # Dear Imgui Sample using OpenTK

+## OpenTK 4

+This branch of the repository uses OpenTK 3, if you are looking for a OpenTK 4 sample switch to the `opentk4.0` branch.

 ## OpenGL 4.5

 This version of the repository uses a lot of opengl 4.5 features for convenience (not having to bind buffers and stuff).